 Do I have to report it to the police?

-All child sexual abuse must be reported to the nearest police service for criminal investigation.
+Anyone who has reasonable grounds to believe that a child under 18 has been sexually abused must report it.
 Discuss with the child victim that the police must be notified and that they will be speaking with all people involved.

 You can also call the Ministry of Social Services, Child and Family Services or a Sexual Assault Centre for further counselling and referrals.

 Does the child need to be taken to the hospital?

 Unless the child requires emergency medical treatment, the medical care the child requires should be discussed with the police and the child's regular physician.
 If the child requires emergency care they should be taken to the hospital.

 If you have decided to report the assault to the police you can call them right after the assault.
 Depending on the circumstances they may come to where you are.
 Once they arrive they will protect anyone still in danger, look for evidence and preserve evidence.
 They may take you to the hospital for medical attention.